-Inman is not a large church—no one gets lost in the crowd—and Inman is not a small church where every member has several jobs.
-We gather as we safely can for fellowship meals so that we can develop our friendships and relationships, and we have our times for study, prayer, mission projects and Christian education.
+Inman is not a large church—no one gets lost in the crowd.
+We gather for fellowship meals so that we can develop our friendships and relationships, and we have our times for study, prayer, mission projects and Christian education.

 Your First Visit

 You won’t be able to walk through the doors on Sunday morning without several people greeting you, asking your name, and making you feel welcome.
-You will find a lively church that loves to worship with good music (a mix of traditional and contemporary) meaningful prayer, and the proclamation of the Word of God, all centered on our Lord and Savior, Jesus Christ.
+You will find a lively church that loves to worship with good music (a mix of traditional and contemporary) meaningful prayer, and the proclamation of the Word of God, all centered on Jesus Christ.

 Dress is mostly casual.
 A few folks will dress up, but you won't be out of place in jeans and a decent shirt.